MadScientist2854/caie-pseudocode/README.md

 to use, install cargo and the rust compiler, and run `cargo run example_src2.txt`
 easier installation and usage will be available once the project is complete

+TODO: include what operator precedence is used, as it isn't explicitly stated in the specs